hololinked-dev/docs/docs/introduction/installation.md

 Installation
 ============

+From pip:

     pip install hololinked

-OR
+From conda:

     conda install -c conda-forge hololinked

-One may also clone it from github & install directly (in develop mode).
+One may also clone it from github & install directly (in develop mode):

     git clone https://github.com/VigneshVSV/hololinked.git
+    cd hololinked
+    pip install -e .

-Either install the dependencies in requirements file or one could setup a conda environment from the included ``hololinked.yml`` file
+One could setup a conda environment from the included ``hololinked.yml`` file:

     conda env create -f hololinked.yml
     conda activate hololinked